Climate change sparks tension in India's tea gardens

 "In the last 30 years we have seen that the magnitude of the effect of climate change is pretty high," he said.
 "Rainfall has gone topsy-turvy.
 There is either too much or too little water, forcing planters to use sprinklers on what is a rain-fed crop."

-Several tea garden labourers and planters Reuters spoke with said tea factories in Assam now only run for about six months compared with round-the-year operations earlier.
+Several tea garden laborers and planters Reuters spoke with said tea factories in Assam now only run for about six months compared with round-the-year operations earlier.

 Less rainfall resulted in an 8 percent fall in tea exports last year, according to the Indian Tea Association (ITA).